How the Annual Gift Tax Exclusion Can be a Powerful Estate Planning Tool

 [RELATED: MOAA’s Military State Report Card and Tax Guide]

-The current federal estate tax exemption is $12.06 million for individuals, $24.12 million for a married couple.
+The federal estate tax exemption will be $13.99 million ($27.98 million for a married couple) in 2025.
 That sounds like a huge sum, and it’s true that only a small percentage of Americans die with an estate valued this high.

 However, the exemption amount is expected to drop to $5 million (plus an adjustment for inflation) in 2026 when the current tax laws sunset.
 And there are proposals in Congress to drop it even further.
 If an estate is valued above the exclusion, much of the estate’s value is taxed at a steep 40% rate.